Leucocoprinus gongylophorus: Description

 L. gongylophorus produces a diverse array of enzymes to facilitate lignocellulose degradation in ant gardens.
 As leafcutter ants can have such a profound effect on their environment and account for about 25% of plant consumption in their forest ecosystems this means L. gongylophorus may be the primary driver of plant biomass degradation in this ecosystem.
 The sheer scale of the ants' farming can see 10-15% of leaves in a colony's foraging range being cut and fed to the fungi which results in significant carbon dioxide emissions from L. gongylophorus as this plant biomass is broken down.
 Nest openings can have CO_{2} emissions 100,000 times greater than the surrounding soils with nests and their surrounding soil emitting 15-60% more CO_{2} than soil without nests.
 Emissions were observable for more than two years after nests were abandoned with nests contributing an estimated total of 0.2-0.7% of the ecosystem's soil emissions.
 Due to the enhanced rate of breakdown of the plant biomass facilitated by the fungus compared to the slower natural degradation of leaves that fall on the surface, leafcutter ants and their symbiotic fungi partners may play a surprisingly significant role in the ecosystem's ability to sequester carbon.

 This species has become so dependent on the ants to survive that the production of mature fruiting bodies is not often recorded.
 In the wild it is heavily suppressed by the ants due to their harvesting of the immature mushrooms.
 In Møller's 1893 study he described the mushrooms of Rozites gongylophorus growing from a nest removed from the wild as follows:

-Cap: Up to 16cm in diameter.
-Stem and cap: Up to 24cm in height.
-Stem: Up to 4cm diameter at the base and 2cm at the annulus.
+Cap: Up to 16 cm in diameter.
+Stem and cap: Up to 24 cm in height.
+Stem: Up to 4 cm diameter at the base and 2 cm at the annulus.
 Spore print: Tinted with a clear ochre colour (possibly due to discolouration with age since Leucoagaricus species typically have white spores).